QwenLM/Qwen2.5/README.md

 ## News
+- 2025.08.08: We have updated the modelcards for [Qwen3-235B-A22B](https://huggingface.co/Qwen/Qwen3-235B-A22B-Instruct-2507) and [Qwen3-A30B-A3B](https://huggingface.co/Qwen/Qwen3-30B-A3B-Instruct-2507).
+You can now use these models to handle ultra-long inputs of up to 1 million tokens!
 - 2025.08.06: The final open release of Qwen3-2507, [Qwen3-4B-Instruct-2507](https://huggingface.co/Qwen/Qwen3-4B-Instruct-2507) and [Qwen3-4B-Thinking-2507](https://huggingface.co/Qwen/Qwen3-4B-Thinking-2507), is out!
 - 2025.07.31: Qwen3-30B-A3B-Thinking-2507 is released.
 Check out the [modelcard](https://huggingface.co/Qwen/Qwen3-30B-A3B-Thinking-2507) for more details!
 - 2025.07.30: Qwen3-30B-A3B-Instruct-2507 is released.
 Check out the [modelcard](https://huggingface.co/Qwen/Qwen3-30B-A3B-Instruct-2507) for more details!